ChaoticTrials/chaotictrials.github.io/docs/wiki/mods/skyblock-builder/packdev/config/permissions.md

 ## Teleports
 ### Visits
 Allows the player to [visit other islands](../../user/visiting.md).
+Each player has a cooldown before they can use this again.

 ### Home
 Allows the player to [teleport back home](../../user/user.md#teleporting-back-to-home-island).
 Each player has a cooldown before they can use this again.